IvoNet/docker-web-vnc/README.md

-# ivonet/webui-base docker base image
+# ivonet/gui docker base image

-A docker **base** image for running X11 desktop (graphical) applications as a website.
+A docker **base** image for running X11 desktop (graphical) applications as a website or remote desktop.

 # Usage